nayra-ahmedaraby/hrAnalysis-cloudData/README.md

 A comprehensive data analytics project focused on analyzing human resources data and predicting employee attrition.
 This project combines data analysis and machine learning techniques to extract valuable insights that help HR management make data-driven decisions.

+**🔗 Cloud Integration**: This project is integrated with **Databricks** for cloud-based data processing.
+All outputs (models, reports, and visualizations) are stored and managed in Databricks.

 ## 📋 Key Objectives

 - **Predict Employee Attrition**: Build predictive models to identify employees at risk of leaving